View on GitHub

 reduced_frequency_interval = "1h"

-# Verbose mode - display detailed configuration information
+# Verbose mode - displays detailed configuration information

-# If enabled, all settings are displayed on startup, and per-repository settings are also displayed during execution.
+# When enabled, all settings are displayed at startup, and per-repository settings are displayed during execution.

 # Default: false